dinoallo/image-squash-server/README.md

 - `--namespace`: containerd namespace (default: `k8s.io`)
 - `--base-image`: old base image ref, if not specified, will be the same as the original image
 - `--new-image`: new image ref, if not specified, will be the same as the original image
+- `--auto-squash`: squash all application layers above the base into a single layer (disabled by default)

 ### `remove`
 Remove a file from a container image.